Ranks in Ellis semigroups and model theory: Postlude

 Unfortunately the map $\pi$ is rarely an open map.
 Moreover, if $q\in S_x(\FC)$ then it does not always follow that $\bR(q)\geqslant\bR(\pi(q))$.
 Preserving the Cantor-Bendixson rank is related to non-forking extensions of types, thus we ask the following natural question.

 \begin{question} What can we say about a type extensions $p|_M\subseteq p\in S_x(\FC)$ if it preserves the $\beta$-rank? \end{question}

 The question above is a bit vague, namely what does it mean to preserve the $\beta$-rank?
-In our future work, we plan to mimic the definitions of (local) ranks (and multiplicities) derived from the Cantor-Bendixson rank on $S_x(\FC)$ which were used to characterize type extensions in the case of stable theories.
-We hope that the $\beta$-rank will play a similar role for type (and Keisler measure) extensions in the NIP environment as the Cantor-Bendixson rank did in the case of stable theories.
+Let us mimic the definitions of (local) ranks (and multiplicities) derived from the Cantor-Bendixson rank on $S(\FC)$ which were used to characterize type extensions in the case of stable theories (eg. as in Chapter 6 of \cite{casasimpl}).
+Similarly as in Subsection \ref{subs: local}, we fix some finite tuple of variables $x$ and a set of formulas $\Delta(x)=\{\varphi_i(x,y_i)\;|\;i\in I\}$.
+Moreover, let $\pi(x)$ be a set of $\CL(A)$-formulas, where $A\subseteq\FC$.
+As the map